Channeled Messages and the Revelation: A Reading by the Light of Paper 110

 "I warn you against false prophets who will come to you in sheep's clothing, while on the inside they are as ravening wolves.
 By their fruits you shall know them.
 Do men gather grapes from thorns or figs from thistles?
 Even so, every good tree brings forth good fruit, but the corrupt tree bears evil fruit.
 A good tree cannot yield evil fruit, neither can a corrupt tree produce good fruit."
 (140:3.19)

-What fruit do these movements produce?
-They produce gathered audiences, paid services, branded study tools, schedules of broadcasts, books, certifications, and small ecclesial communities oriented around the transmitter.
+So what fruit do these movements produce?
+They produce gathered audiences, paid services, branded study tools, broadcast schedules, books, certifications, and small ecclesial communities oriented around the transmitter.
 Sometimes they produce sincere spiritual encouragement as well, and that should not be dismissed.
-But the structure of the operation tends to draw seekers toward the transmitter and the platform, not toward the Father within and the gospel of the kingdom Jesus actually preached.
+But the structure of the operation tends to draw seekers toward the transmitter and the platform rather than toward the Father within and the gospel of the kingdom Jesus actually preached.
+Two of the revelation's tests now converge on the same reading.
+By the measure of 194:2.4, a transmission that does not diminish a seeker's consciousness of the transmitter and enlarge his fellowship with Michael is not operating on the Spirit of Truth circuit; by the measure of 140:3.19, the fruit determines the tree.
+A reader holding both tests can read these documents charitably and still see, clearly, what they are.

 VI.
 The deeper reading